dogweather/forkful/content/en/c-sharp/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging is the process of recording application events and data output during runtime.
-Programmers log to diagnose bugs, monitor software performance, track user actions, and maintain compliance with security and business standards.

 ## How to:
 In C#, you can use the built-in `System.Diagnostics` namespace or third-party libraries like NLog or log4net.
 Here's a quick example using the `ILogger` interface available in .NET Core: